-BEDFORD HEIGHTS formed as a village in 1951, when it withdrew from Bedford Twp., and incorporated as a city on 4 January 1961.
-It is a 7-sq.-mi. residential-industrial community approx. 14 miles southeast of Cleveland and bounded by BEDFORD and MAPLE HTS. on the west, SOLON on the east, OAKWOOD on the south, and WARRENSVILLE HTS. on the north.
+BEDFORD HEIGHTS formed as a village in 1951, when it withdrew from Bedford Twp.
+In 1958, voters approved a municipal charter creating a mayor-council form of government, and the village incorporated as a city on 4 January 1961.
+Bedford Hts. is a 7-sq.-mi. residential-industrial community approx. 14 miles southeast of Cleveland and bounded by BEDFORD and MAPLE HTS. on the west, SOLON on the east, OAKWOOD on the south, and WARRENSVILLE HTS. on the north.
 The township was named after Bedford, CT.
 The early history of Bedford Hts. corresponds with that of Bedford, which had been a largely agricultural area with many dairy farms.

 See also SUBURBS.